yakirnadav/CloudletTemplates/README.md

+# Helm Chart Templates for deploying application in cloudlet

-# Helm Chart Templates for deploying web application in cloudlet
+## Helm Chart Templates for deploying simple web application in cloudlet
 This project provides template Helm Charts for deploying a  web application into any Kubernetes based cloud (Cloudlet).

 The templates require your application to built into a Docker image.
 The [Docker Image](https://hub.docker.com/r/bonomat/nodejs-hello-world)  provides in this demo assistance in deploying simple nodejs "hello world" app using helm-charts.